Your Complete Guide to Arkansas Adoption Laws

 The court having jurisdiction over the child if a parent does not have legal rights

-When is a child required to consent?
+When is a child required to consent to their adoption?

-A child age 12 or older must consent to his or her own adoption, unless the court decides it’s within the child’s best interests and dispenses with the requirement for consent.
+According to Arkansas state adoption laws, a child age 12 or older must consent to his or her own adoption, unless the court decides it’s within the child’s best interests and dispenses with the requirement for consent.

 When is parental consent not necessary?

 In some situations, prospective birth parent consent may not be necessary in adoption.
 Please keep in mind that this is rare, especially in domestic infant adoption.

 Situations in which prospective birth parent consent may not be necessary include:

 If a parent has deserted or abandoned a child